-- 32. Atmospheric emissions are primarily associated with emissions of combustion by-products-including carbon dioxide (CO2), sulfur dioxide (SO2), nitrogen oxide (NO_x), and particulate matter (PM) -resulting from the operation of mechanized equipment or from combustion by-products from the disposal or destruction of crop residues or processing by-products.
+32. Atmospheric emissions are primarily associated with emissions of combustion by-products-including carbon dioxide (CO2), sulfur dioxide (SO2), nitrogen oxide (NO_x), and particulate matter (PM) -resulting from the operation of mechanized equipment or from combustion by-products from the disposal or destruction of crop residues or processing by-products.
 The impacts of these pollutants depend on the local context, including the proximity to communities, sensitivity of ecosystems, concentrations of the pollutant, topography, and meteorology.
 Air-quality issues, including management of mechanized farm equipment, should be managed according to recommendations in the General EHS Guidelines for mobile and stationary sources.
-Specific recommendations for perennial crop production to prevent and control air emissions are: - Avoid open burning for land preparation, weed control, and post-harvest treatments.
+Specific recommendations for annual crop production to prevent and control air emissions are:

+- Avoid open burning for land preparation, weed control, and post-harvest treatments.
 Evaluate controlled burning in energy production facilities to extract thermal energy for beneficial use.
 Where burning is unavoidable, potential impacts should be identified and weather conditions monitored to schedule burning in an effort to minimize impacts. - Prohibit burning of pesticide-treated agricultural wastes and by-products (e.g., pesticide containers) to avoid unintended emissions of persistent organic pollutants (POPs). - Adopt IPM strategies to avoid and reduce use of pesticides and associated drift. - Monitor and minimize ammonia emissions resulting from nitrogen fertilizer and manure use.
 Note certain types of nitrogen fertilizer have higher ammonia emissions associated with their use than others.
-Consider incorporating fertilizer at planting to minimize ammonia emissions. - Reduce the risk of fire by reducing the build-up of potential fuel sources and controlling weeds and invasive species.
-Where controlled burns of residues are necessary, ensure optimal conditions for the low risk of spread and low impact on existing air quality.

-- Consider in-field systems and logistics that reduce the usage of high-emission equipment (e.g., the use of cable transport systems instead of tractors). - Evaluate the substitution of no- or low-emission energy sources for combustion methods.
-Ensure proper maintenance and operation of combustion equipment (irrigation engines, boilers, tractor engines, heaters, etc.) and consider replacing old units or retrofitting air emission controls. - Modify field operations where possible (e.g., reducing the number of in-field passes with machinery, reduced tillage operations, or improved logistics to minimize travel distances). - Modify timing of operations, where possible, to coincide with favorable atmospheric conditions and reduced risk of air pollution. - Establish cover crops where possible; retain residues, and reduce tillage intensity to avoid dust and soil degradation due to wind erosion.
+Consider incorporating fertilizer at planting to minimize ammonia emissions. - Reduce the risk of fire by reducing the build-up of potential groundcover fuel sources and controlling weeds and invasive species.
+Where controlled burns of residues are necessary, ensure optimal conditions for the low risk of spread and low impact on existing air quality. - Evaluate the substitution of no- or low-emission energy sources for combustion methods.
+Ensure proper maintenance and operation of combustion equipment (irrigation engines, boilers, tractor engines, heaters, etc.) and consider replacing old units or retrofitting air emission controls. - Modify field operations where possible (e.g., reducing the number of in-field passes with machinery, reduced tillage operations, or improved logistics to minimize travel distances). - Modify timing of operations, where possible, to coincide with favorable atmospheric conditions and reduced risk of air pollution.

+- Establish cover crops where possible; retain residues, and reduce tillage intensity to avoid dust and soil degradation due to wind erosion.
 Where water supplies are ample, water application to cropped areas and access roads may reduce the risk of airborne dust. - Establish natural wind barriers-such as vegetative field borders, hedgerows, herbaceous wind barriers, and tree/shrub establishment-to intercept airborne particulate matter and droplets, which may also include contaminants.

-1.1.12 Greenhouse Gas (GHG) Emissions
+Greenhouse Gas (GHG) Emissions